thecodeforest/fantasyfootball/README.md

 features = FantasyFeatures(backtest_df, position="WR", y=y)
 ```

-Now, we'll apply the following transformating to prepare our data for modeling:
+Now, we'll apply a few filters and transformations to prepare our data for modeling:

-* `filter_inactive_games` - Removes games where player did not play, and therefore recorded zero points.
+* `filter_inactive_games` - Removes games where a player did not play, and therefore recorded zero points.

 * `filter_n_games_played_by_season` - Removes players who played only a few games in a season.
-Setting a threshold is necessary when creating lagged features (which happen to be some of the best predictors of future performance), and removing noise associated with players who played few games.
+Setting a threshold is necessary when creating lagged features (which happen to be some of the best predictors of future performance).
+Removing non-essential players, or those who play only one or two games in a season, also reduces noise and leads to more accurate models.

 * `create_future_week` - Adds leading indicators that we can use to make predictions for Week 15.
 Recall that, in the current example, we only have game data up to Week 14, so we need to create features for a future, unplayed game.
 For example, the over/under point projections combined with the point spread estimate how much each team will score.
 A high-scoring estimate would likely translate into more fantasy points for all players on a team.
 Another example is weather forecasts.
 An exceptionally windy game may favor a "run-centric" offense, leading to fewer passing/receiving plays and more rushing plays.
 Such an occurrence would benefit runnings backs while hurting wide receivers and quarterbacks.
-The *is_future_week* field is also added during this step and allows for an easy split between past and future data during the modeling process.
+The *is_future_week* field is also added during this step and allows an easy split between past and future data during the modeling process.

+* `add_coefficient_of_variation` - Adds a Coefficient of Variation (CV) for each player based on their past N games.
+CV shows how much scoring variability there is for each player on a week-to-week basis.
+While the CV will not serve as an input for predicting player performance in Week 15, it will help us to gauge the consistency of each player when deciding between multiple players.

 * `add_lag_feature` - Add lags of a specified length for lagging indicators, such as receptions, receiving yards, or rushing touchdowns from previous weeks.